 Since August 2008, I have saved $496.29, averaging $99.26 per year.
-Although this may not seem like a lot when you break it down to yearly savings, every little bit helps.
-(I cannot seem to find an exact number for my savings since my enrollment in 2007.)
+Although this may not seem like a lot when you break it down to yearly savings, every little bit helps (I cannot seem to find an exact number for my savings since my enrollment in 2007).
+This is especially true when you’re trying to pay off debt.

 Here’s how it works: